MA Sociology

 MA Options

-The MA major research paper option requires the satisfactory completion of six courses.
+Three courses are taken in the fall and three in the winter.
 Courses are one term, or four months, in length.
 Students must take one course in sociological theory (750 or 751) and one course in sociological research methods (740, 742, 743).
 As independent study is incorporated into this path, students may not take a supervised research course (730 or 731) to fill course requirements.
 Students are permitted to enrol in one course outside of the department provided it is not a supervised research course.
 Courses may not be taken at the 600 level.
-In the first term of studies, students are expected to complete three courses and have a research proposal approved by their supervisor.
-In the winter term students will complete their final three courses.
 The major research paper will be written during the summer term.
 Typical program length is 12 months.

-The MA thesis option requires the satisfactory completion of four one-term courses and a written thesis.
-All students must pass one theory course (750 or 751) and one research methods course (740,742,743).
+Three courses must be taken in the fall term and one during the winter term of the first year of studies.
+Students must take one course in sociological theory (750 or 751) and one course in sociological research methods (740, 742, 743).
 As independent study is incorporated into this path, it is only under exceptional circumstances students may petition to take supervised research course (730 or 731) or a course outside of the department to fill course requirements.
 Courses may not be taken at the 600 level.
-In the first term of studies, students are expected to complete three courses and have a thesis proposal approved by their committee.
-This option typically requires 20 to 24 months to complete.

 Application system opens: October 15, 2024